 - Business:

-- Easy site builder, like GoDaddy, Weebly, or Wix – very limited and most businesses grow out of it in 3-6 months.
+- Easy site builder, like GoDaddy, Weebly, Squarespace, or Wix – very limited, and most businesses grow out of it in 3-6 months.

-- Free WordPress – very limited — free to a point — and you’ll soon outgrow it.
-Besides that, they charge you for upgrading and it’ll come out more expensive.
+- Free WordPress is very limited and free to a point.
+Moreover, you’ll soon outgrow it.
+Besides that, they charge you for upgrading, and it’ll come out more expensive.

 - Self-hosted (best for SEO)